prolificinteractive/Yoshi/README.md

 Yoshi.show()
 ```

+### Invocation Options

+In addition to the vanilla invocation option, Yoshi can also be invoked in response to motion or touch events.
+To do this, simply forward the motion and touch-related `UIResponder` events to their corresponding Yoshi event-handling functions.

 ## Contributing to Yoshi

 To report a bug or enhancement request, feel free to file an issue under the respective heading.